airbytehq/airbyte/airbyte-integrations/README.md

 ## Creating a new Integration

+First, make sure you built the project by running `./gradlew build` from the project root directory.

-From the `airbyte-integrations/connector-templates/generator` directory, run:
+Then, from the `airbyte-integrations/connector-templates/generator` directory, run:
 ```
-npm install
 npm run generate
 ```
 and follow the interactive prompt.
 This will generate a new integration in the `airbyte-integrations/connectors/<your-integration>` directory.